Red Bank, New Jersey: Arts and culture

 Broad Street is one of the borough's central streets and is known for its lavish Christmas decorations during the holiday season.
 The street is closed to traffic for a free concert sponsored by Holiday Express, after which the lights are all lit again.
 Up to 7,000 people attend the shows annually.

 Red Bank hosts the Red Bank Jazz & Blues Festival in partnership with the Jersey Shore Jazz & Blues Society.
 "First Night", a New Year's Eve arts and entertainment festival, is a Red Bank event designed to provide an alternative to alcohol-related events.

 Each year from 1960 through 2011, a fireworks display was launched from the Navesink River close to Red Bank on July 3, the eve of Independence Day.
 "KaBoomFest" was held in Marine Park, where local bands and vendors formed a major gathering.
 In 2010, it attracted as many as 150,000 spectators at its 51st annual event.

-Musical groups from Red Bank include alternative rock band Young Rising Sons.
+Musical groups from Red Bank include alternative rock band Young Rising Sons, and straight-edge hardcore punk band Floorpunch.

 Sports

 In 1998, the Red Bank Armory was converted to an ice rink.
 It is home to the youth hockey team Red Bank Generals.

 The George Sheehan Classic began in 1981 as the Asbury Park 10K Classic and quickly became one of the nation's major road running events.
 The race moved to Red Bank in 1994 and was renamed in honor of George A. Sheehan, the prominent author, philosopher and area physician.
 Runner's World magazine named the Classic one of the Top 100 Road Races, and The New York Times named it the Best Memorial Race in New Jersey.
 The 2012 running, shortened to a 5K race, attracted nearly 1,300 participants.

 In January 2018, FC Monmouth announced that Red Bank's Count Basie Park would be the home stadium for the team's inaugural season.
-The team's owners selected this park due to Red Bank's central location in the county both geographically and in terms of the local economy, along with the fact that the stadium will be easily accessible by public transit (NJ Transit Rail and Bus) and by car.
+The team's owners selected the park based on Red Bank's central location in the county both geographically and in terms of the local economy, along with the fact that the stadium will be easily accessible by car and by public transportation via NJ Transit rail and bus.